Make your book take off

 The Chapter-by-Chapter Summary

-As we go through the book, we’ll also summarize each chapter, focusing on the most memorable elements.
+We will also summarize each chapter, focusing on the most memorable elements.
 Each chapter will be shortened to a single paragraph.
 When writing, it’s easy to focus too much on individual elements and forget the narrative as a whole.
 We’ll provide our thoughts—good and bad—about each chapter, indicating what we see as the most important elements and the biggest issues.

 The Manuscript Critique